fuszenecker/DigitalThinkers/README.md

 ## How to rin the solution

-You might want to install [.NET Core SDK 5](https://dotnet.microsoft.com/download/dotnet/5.0) first.
+You might want to install [.NET Core SDK 5](https://dotnet.microsoft.com/download/dotnet/5.0) first, and `sudo npm install nswag -g` next.

 The service can be started